giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

 - <a name="todo"></a> This Looks Like That: Deep Learning for Interpretable Image Recognition (**NIPS2019**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/protoPNET.md)

 ### Evaluation of explanations on down-stream tasks
+As humans being the target end-users of explanations, this line of research investigates the actual effectiveness of explanations to humans in various decision-making tasks.

 - <a name="todo"></a> The effectiveness of feature attribution methods and its correlation with automatic evaluation scores (**arxiv2021**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/anhnguyen_effect.md)